marbocub/xrgbgain/README.md

 Example
 -------

+    $ xrgbgain --rcontrast 88 --gcontrast 80 --rgamma 0.95 --ggamma 0.92
+    or
-    $ xrgbgain -R 88 -G 80 -1 0.95 -2 0.92
+    $ xrgbgain -B 88 -G 80 -1 0.95 -2 0.92

             gamma   bright  contrast
     Red      0.95      0 %      88 %
     Green    0.92      0 %      80 %
     Blue     1.00      0 %     100 %

-This example is correct the white point of a laptop the LCD was turned yellow.
+This example is correct the white point of my laptop the LCD was turned yellow.

 License
 =======